User Properties

 iZooto.addUserProperty(myJSON);

-The filters available corresponding to Number Data Type are:
+The filters available corresponding to the Number Data Type are:

 • Greater Than